EdwinRodger/MyMangaDataBase/README.md

 ## Host on pythonanywhere.org

-Follow [this video](https://github.com/EdwinRodger/MyMangaDataBase/tree/main/docs/videos) to host your own animanga database on pythonanywhere.org
+Follow [this amazing video](https://github.com/EdwinRodger/MyMangaDataBase/tree/main/docs/videos) to host your own animanga database on pythonanywhere.org

+(No need to thank me on music used)

 ## Want to Contribute?